Here are some things that might make the experience of grief at uni different to elsewhere:

 Moving away from home

 Feeling far away from your usual support network and not yet confident in your new environment can be tough.
 Moving out also comes with a number of responsibilities, such as cooking, cleaning and organising your own schedule – these everyday things can be overwhelming after a loss.
-Some people feel guilty about being away from home, whereas others may see university as a welcome distraction and opportunity for a fresh start, to figure out who you are and what you want from life.
+Some people feel guilty about being away from home, while others may see university as a welcome distraction and opportunity for a fresh start.

 If the loss occurred while at university

-If it happened during your degree, or if it was someone you met at university, the environment can start to feel overwhelming or sombre, like a constant reminder of painful and confusing memories.
-The experience may well shift the dynamics of your social group and your whole perspective of university life – you may feel unsure how to continue now that everything has changed.
-Many students find they develop stronger friendships because of the experience and with time are able to rediscover the fun in university life, but there are often tough moments along the way.
+If you experience loss during your degree, the uni environment may start to feel overwhelming or sombre, like a constant reminder of what’s happened.
+The experience may shift the dynamics of your social group and your whole perspective of university life – you may feel unsure how to continue now that everything has changed.

 Student lifestyle